-Tell us, in a couple of sentences, about your agency
+Tell us about your agency

 March is an integrated PR agency that partners with innovative tech companies to bring their stories to life.
 We take an insights-first approach to fuel smart PR programs that motivate key audiences, spark conversations and drive business value.
 We’ve been a proud member of the ION network for 15 years.

 Why are you a part of ION?
-What are the advantages to being a part of an international network?
+What are the advantages to being part of an international network?

-We wanted to connect with like-minded agencies and be able to scale globally.
+We wanted to connect with like-minded agencies, and be able to scale globally.
 I’ve personally worked with many of the agencies in the network and enjoy the collaboration and like-minded approach to integrated comms.
 The fact that we belong to a global network and think globally is also great for employee recruitment and retention.

 In what circumstances should clients working on international campaigns opt for an international network, as opposed to a wholly owned agency?

 I recently asked a CMO and a VP of Global Corporate Comms, whose opinions I value highly, about their views on wholly owned vs. partner driven global networks (both had worked on either side).
-They preferred working with like-minded partner driven global networks, finding that wholly owned networks often resort to charging higher premiums while simultaneously hoping to cut costs in order to justify maintaining offices in different cities.
+They preferred working with like-minded partner-driven global networks, finding that wholly owned networks often resort to charging higher premiums while simultaneously hoping to cut costs in order to justify maintaining offices in different cities.
 Working with independent agencies within a global network avoids this recipe for disappointment, assembling more stable, focused teams to disseminate the message in their respective regions.
 Clients can also ensure that individual agencies’ experience and geography match their goals, rather than expecting results based on a big agency’s reputation.

 Can you tell us about some of the current trends in your region?

 PR is shaping up to rely on influencers – whether they’re an analyst, publisher or media outlet, or someone who has built a strong social media following.
 Some agencies were slow to understand that an influencer is another channel for reaching an audience, and too many were stuck in the idea that media is the only relationship they own.
 That’s not to say that media relations is dead – we’re merging the idea of what an influencer is with the media.
-We are the voice of the brand story, and excel by identifying the right channel for communicating that story and building long term relationships to easily access the audience.
+We are the voice of the brand story, and excel by identifying the right channel for communicating that story and building long-term relationships to easily access the audience.